Ron Miller (songwriter): Biography and career

-Miller wrote and composed Stevie Wonder's 1970 hit single "Heaven Help Us All."
+Miller wrote and composed Stevie Wonder's 1970 hit single "Heaven Help Us All".
 A version of "Heaven Help Us All" by Ray Charles and Gladys Knight later won a Grammy Award for best gospel performance in 2005.

 Miller also co-wrote Diana Ross' 1973 hit "Touch Me in the Morning" and Charlene's "I've Never Been To Me".

 Miller created the title track for Walter Jackson's 1977 album, I Want to Come Back As a Song.

-Miller authored the lyrics to "Can't We Try," which was used on Teddy Pendergrass' 1978 TP album and also featured on the soundtrack to the 1980 film Roadie.
+Miller authored the lyrics to "Can't We Try", which was used on Teddy Pendergrass' 1978 TP album and also featured on the soundtrack to the 1980 film Roadie.

 During the 1970s, Miller wrote lyrics for several musicals, including Cherry and Daddy Goodness.
 With lyrics by Miller and compositions by Tom Baird, Cherry was launched in 1970 as a musical version of William Inge's Bus Stop but never made it to Broadway.
-"I've Never Been a Woman Before" from Cherry was recorded by both Shirley Bassey and Barbra Streisand (on her The Way We Were album).
+"I've Never Been a Woman Before" from Cherry was recorded by both Shirley Bassey (on her 1972 I Capricorn Album) and Barbra Streisand (on her The Way We Were album).

 Adapted from the same-titled play by Richard Wright and Louis Sapin, the Daddy Goodness musical ran into severe trouble while still in tryouts on the road in Philadelphia and Washington D.C., where it closed without ever getting to Broadway, even though it had been scheduled to open on the Great White Way at the Winter Garden Theatre on October 25, 1979.
 The song "Hungry" from Daddy Goodness was recorded by both Freda Payne and Charlene.

 Miller once again collaborated with composer Ken Hirsch, his partner for "I've Never Been to Me" and Daddy Goodness, on the musical Clothespins and Dreams, which premiered in 1990 at the California Music Theatre in Pasadena, California, after snippets from the show had already been presented at a meeting of the National Alliance of Music Theaters in Century City in 1988.

 Miller authored the lyrics to "If I Could" as a tribute to his own children.
 Co-written with Hirsch and Marti Sharron, the ballad was recorded by Celine Dion for her 2004 Miracle album.
 The song has also been covered by many other artists, including Barbra Streisand, Ray Charles, Michael Bolton, Regina Belle, Nancy Wilson and Miller's own daughter, Lisa Dawn Miller, on her CD, Fly Away.

 Ron Miller died on July 23, 2007, of cardiac arrest at Santa Monica UCLA Medical Center, after a long battle with emphysema and cancer.

 Personal life

-After an earlier union ended in divorce, Miller subsequently married Aurora Rivera, from whom he later separated.
-Miller has six children: Angel, Lisa, Mark, Debbie, Julie and Gary.
-At the time of his passing, Miller's companion was Janis Waller.
+After an earlier union ended in divorce, Miller married Aurora Rivera, from whom he separated.
+Miller had six children: Angel, Lisa, Mark, Debbie, Julie and Gary.
+At the time of his death, Miller's companion was Janis Waller.

+In 2005, his daughter Lisa married Sandy Hackett, son of Buddy Hackett.